Looking for awesome, easy-to-use goal setting worksheets to help maximize your performance and streamline your success?

 I started Daily New Year’s back in 2017 as a way to encourage people to start setting goals all year long, not just for a few weeks at the beginning of each year.
 (As a note, I’m very anti-New Year’s Resolutions)

 Since starting the blog and podcast, I’ve seen how goal setting transformed my own life, and I’ve become obsessed with how it can change the lives of others.
-In 2019, I wrote a book called Crush Your Goals!: Trade Your Old, Tired Resolutions for a Goal Setting Strategy that Gets Results!
+In 2019, I wrote a book called Crush Your Goals!: The Ultimate Guide for Achieving Consistent Success

 Through the process of writing this book, I discovered that goal setting isn’t all sunshine and rainbows.
 I found that goal setting comes with all kinds of obstacles and issues: paralyzing fear, repeated failure, lack of confidence, focus, clarity, motivation, just to name a handful.

 But I also discovered several techniques and strategies for tackling these issues head-on, and I put them all in my book.
 If you haven’t bought a copy yet, I invite you to do so, but if you’re not ready to do that, you can still download my Crush Your Goals!
-Workbook for free!
+The Field Guide for free!

 These worksheets are something that, until recently, I reserved for people who had bought my book, but now I’m opening them up to everyone.